hytechclub/cs-201/EnvironmentSetup.md

         ```
         mgcb-editor --register
         ```
+    - If you run into issues building the project, you may need to download & install [Mono](https://www.mono-project.com/download/stable/) as well
 1. If you do not already have one, [create a GitHub account](https://hylandtechclub.com/capstone/GitLesson/Intro/MakeAGitHubAccount.html) and log into GitHub
 1. Go to the [Arcade Flyer GitHub Repository](https://github.com/hylandtechoutreach/ArcadeFlyer)
 1. Click the "Fork" button in the upper right